mattmaynes2/aria/reports/final/3-Technical/1-Background/2-Problem.md

 platforms to market.
 These new smart home system systems offer rich features but have a complex setup process or complex automation options.
 The usability of these features limit the access of home automation to a technical audience.
 To fully understand the user experience limitations, existing smart home systems need to be examined.
-This section details a number of existing home automation systems, outlining their major features and pitfalls.
+This section details several existing home automation systems, outlining their major features and pitfalls.
 For the complete research on these automation systems, please refer to [Appendix A](#A).

 The smart home automation systems examined in this research included [Insteon](#A-1), [Wink](#A-2), [Samsung SmartThings](#A-3) and [Apple HomeKit](#A-4).
 While many other home automation systems exist, this group provides a general overview of the market of automation systems.
-With the exception of Apple's HomeKit, all of the automation systems are based on a similar architecture.
+Except for Apple's HomeKit, all of the automation systems are based on a similar architecture.
 Each system has its own smart hub that smart devices are paired with.
 After pairing, the devices can be controlled through an app or web browser.
 The HomeKit differs from these systems by simply connecting devices directly to a user's smart phone so it can be controlled through their app.